 You and me two.
 I don't know what have those things do but I know I can't do them now.
 I aspecially like the little emotion thingys on the keyboard, I know I can't do that now but that sound like a useful feature.
 My only problem with the other stuff is I'm still not sure how that messaging intergration gonna work.
 Also, anybody know if I can get the keyboard on my phone now until I buy a new phone?

 Screen recording without rooting required, finally!
+And closed captions!

 using adb shell... limited to 3 minutes per recording.